TristanDelgado/JourneyJournal/README.md

 TODO:
 - Add viewmodels to the JourneyEntriesUI file
 - Create an entry overview box similar to the journey overview box
+- Figure out how to have the EntryEntities list or somehow keep entries inside the journal entity itself.

 # Journey Journal
 An android application.